 If washable on a hot wash, launder soft toys once a week at 60ºC.

-Dust mites also can't survive below 16ºC, so if you have items that can't be washed at a high heat, kids toys perhaps, consider freezing your child's favorite soft toys once a week in a plastic bag in the freezer.
-Then, simply remove them from the freezer and shake them well outside to remove the dead mites and their faeces.
+Dust mites also can't survive below 16ºC, so if you have items that can't be washed at high heat, kids' toys perhaps, consider freezing your child's favorite soft toys once a week in a plastic bag in the freezer.
+Then, simply remove them from the freezer and shake them well outside to remove the dead mites and their feces.
 Nice.

 3. Wipe down surfaces regularly